 Bringing critical conversations to the Dayton region on creativity, artists, and community impact

-Presented by Dayton Society of Artists, Dayton Visual Arts Center and Rosewood Arts Centre
+Presented by Dayton Society of Artists, The Contemporary Dayton and Rosewood Arts Centre

 Featuring Special Guest: Sharon Louden, artist, educator, activist and author of “The Artist as Culture Producer: Living and Sustaining a Creative Life.”

-Support for the Creative Life Symposium is provided by the Dayton Visual Arts Center, The Dayton Society of Artists, Rosewood Arts Centre, Front Street Studios and the University of Dayton.
+Support for the Creative Life Symposium is provided by the The Contemporary Dayton, The Dayton Society of Artists, Rosewood Arts Centre, Front Street Studios and the University of Dayton.
 Additional support is provided by the Dayton Metro Library, The Modern College of Design and the Ohio Arts Council.

 Free and open to all.